anonymousdouble/KodStand/data/rule/eslint/deprecated/array-bracket-spacing.md

 # array-bracket-spacing
 ## Overview

 Enforce consistent spacing inside array brackets

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 A number of style guides require or disallow spaces between array brackets and other tokens.
 This rule applies to both array literals and destructuring assignments (ECMAScript 6).

 ```json
 /*eslint-env es6*/